How Deep Are Electric Lines Buried? Uncover the Depths for Safety

 Mechanism of EMI

-Overview of Technology: This approach utilizes electromagnetic fields to locate the metallic components of underground utilities.
-A transmitter generates a signal that induces currents in metal objects, which a receiver subsequently detects.
+Overview of Technology: This technique uses electromagnetic fields to find the metal parts of underground utilities.
+A transmitter sends out a signal that creates currents in metal objects, which a receiver can then pick up.

 Integrative Techniques